jaimece/BalancedColorings/README.md

 See the examples for additional functionalities.

 It works with networks that are:

+* Simple/pseudo graphs (nonzero entries in diagonal of A)

 * Regular/nonregular (the vertical sums of A are/aren't equal)